The big Poland Catholic Pilgrimage Tour. Shrines of Poland from the Baltic Sea to the Carpathian Mountains.

 Tour of Poland’s historic capital, to include: Wawel Royal Castle and Cathedral – venue of the coronations and burials of the Polish kings, and site of the relics of St Stanislaus the bishop, patron saint of Poland; the Old Town, with Europe’s largest market square; St Mary’s Church, with its famous altarpiece, a Gothic masterpiece by Veit Stoss; the medieval Jagiellonian University; and the streets of the Old Town.

 In the afternoon a trip out to the town of Wieliczka, on the outskirts of Krakow, for a tour of its salt mine, a unique, UNESCO-listed relic of European medieval technology.Several kilometre walk through the chambers and chapels hollowed out from the rock salt, foremost among them in terms of its ornate beauty and size is the world famous St Kinga’s Chapel.
-From here we go on to the church known as the “Ark of the Lord” in the working-class district of Nowa Huta – a church wrung out of the Communist authorities by the residents of Nowa Huta in bloody struggle, a testimony to the resistance of the people of Krakow to the forced atheization of the period of Communist dictatorship.
+From here we go on to the church known as the “Ark of the Lord” in the working-class district of Nowa Huta – a church wrung out of the Communist authorities by the residents of Nowa Huta in a bloody struggle, a testimony to the resistance of the people of Krakow to the forced atheization of the period of Communist dictatorship.

 (Possibility of attending Mass at one of the churches in Krakow or in an underground chapel in the Wieliczka Salt Mine)